Jason Maas: Joining the CFL

 For the 2000 CFL season Maas signed with the Edmonton Eskimos, where the coaching staff intended to use him as a backup and (with Dan Crowley) the holder on field goal and extra point attempts.
 The Eskimos were, at the time, one of the league's deepest teams at the quarterback position, with Maas, Crowley, and incumbent starter Nealon Greene all eventually assuming starting jobs somewhere in the CFL during their careers.
 Maas dressed for all eighteen games but saw significant action in only one, going 16 of 25 for 165 yards, a touchdown, and an interception.
 The Eskimos were eliminated in the Western finals by the B.C.
 Lions.

 During the preseason of 2001, Eskimos head coach Don Matthews was fired in a famously messy separation, allegedly for health reasons, and was replaced by Tom Higgins.
-Higgins would later develop a reputation for changing quarterbacks frequently, and although Greene had been the starter in Edmonton for two years, his spotty arm was beginning to draw criticism from fans.
+Higgins later developed a reputation for changing quarterbacks frequently, and although Greene had been the starter in Edmonton for two years, his spotty arm was beginning to draw criticism from fans.
 The door was wide open for the two backups, Crowley and Maas, to show that they could take the reins from the faltering Greene.
-Crowley was strong and Greene fought valiantly to keep his job, but by Week 7, Maas took the starting quarterback spot that he would keep to the end of the year.
+Crowley was strong and Greene fought valiantly to keep his job, but by Week 7, Maas took the starting quarterback spot that he kept to the end of the year.

 Maas picked the league apart in his first year as a starter, and despite his late start was a West Division All-Star and the Edmonton nominee for CFL Outstanding Player.
-He threw completed 231 of 391 attempts for 3,646 yards, recording 21 touchdowns and 12 interceptions.
-His performance in the 2001 Labour Day Classic, when Maas was the offensive star and recorded a late 23-yard run to set up the winning field goal as time expired, made him an instant fan favourite.
+He completed 231 of 391 pass attempts for 3,646 yards, recording 21 touchdowns and 12 interceptions.
+His performance in the 2001 Labour Day Classic, when Maas was the offensive star and recorded a late 23-yard run to set up the winning field goal as time expired, made him a fan favourite.
 Maas led the Eskimos to first place in one of the weakest Western Divisions of all time, as the Eskimos won the division by winning only as many as they lost.
-The end of the year was sour as the Eskimos were blown out by the rival Calgary Stampeders in the Western Finals, 34–18.
+The end of the year was sour as the Eskimos were blown out by the rival Calgary Stampeders in the Western Final, 34–18.
 Maas emerged with little credit in the defeat, and after two straight years of disappointment, the local media were beginning to speculate whether the Eskimos were ever going to get past the Western Final.